gscontras/probLang/chapters/03-nonliteral.md

 > 1. Try the `pragmaticListener` with the other possible utterances.
 > 2. Check the predictions of the `speaker` for the `approxStateValence` QUD.

 By capturing the extreme (im)probability of kettle prices, together with the flexibility introduced by shifting communicative goals, the model is able to derive the inference that a speaker who comments on a "$10,000 kettle" likely intends to communicate that the kettle price was upsetting.
-The model thus captures some of the most flexible uses of language: what we mean when our utteranes are literally false.
+The model thus captures some of the most flexible uses of language: what we mean when our utterances are literally false.

 #### Application 2: Irony

 The same machinery---actively reasoning about the QUD---has been used to capture other cases of non-literal language.
 [Kao and Goodman (2015)](http://cocolab.stanford.edu/papers/KaoEtAl2015-Cogsci.pdf) use this process to model ironic language, utterances whose intended meanings are opposite in polarity to the literal meaning.
-For example, if we are standing outside on a beauitful day and I tell you the weather is "terrible," you're unlikely to conclude that I intend to be taken literally.
+For example, if we are standing outside on a beautiful day and I tell you the weather is "terrible," you're unlikely to conclude that I intend to be taken literally.
 Instead, you will probably interpret the utterance ironically and conclude that I intended the opposite of what I uttered, namely that the weather is good and I'm happy about it.
 The following model implements this reasoning process by formalizing three possible conversational goals: communicating about the true state, communicating about the speaker's valence (i.e., whether they feel positively or negatively toward the state), and communicating about the speaker's arousal (i.e., how strongly they feel about the state).

 ~~~~
 // There are three possible states the weather could be in: terrible, ok, or amazing